 "Floodplain management regulations" means zoning ordinances, subdivision regulations, building codes, health regulations, special purpose ordinances (such as floodplain ordinance, grading ordinance and erosion control ordinance) and other application of police power.
 The term describes such state or local regulations, in any combination thereof, which provide standards for the purpose of flood damage prevention and reduction.

 "Flood-prone" means a land area for which a floodway and floodplain has not been determined with respect to any specific flood frequency, but for which the potential for flooding can be identified by information observable in the field, such as soils or geological evidence, or by materials such as flood studies, topographic surveys, photographic evidence or other data.

 "Floodproofing," means any combination of structural and nonstructural additions, changes, or adjustments to structures which reduce or eliminate risk of flood damage to real estate or improved real property, water and sanitary facilities, structures, and their contents.
-Floodproofed structures are those that have the structural integrity and design to be impervious to floodwater below the Base Flood Elevation.
+Floodproofed structures are those that have the structural integrity and design to be impervious to floodwater below the Base Flood Elevation.for purposes of administering Part Four, means any combination of structural and nonstructural changes or adjustments to structures, which reduce or lessen flood damages to lands, water or wastewater treatment facilities, structures and contents of buildings.

-"Floodway" means the channel of a river, stream, or other watercourse, plus the adjacent land areas that must be reserved in order to discharge the base flood without cumulatively increasing the water surface elevation a designated height.
+"Floodway" means the regular channel of a river, stream, or other watercourse, plus the adjacent land areas that must be reserved in order to discharge the base flood without cumulatively increasing the water surface elevation more than one foot a designated height.
 Also referred to as "Regulatory Floodway."